 “It’s my first start from scratch, sole venture with my wife Helen,” Emett captained the post.

-It appears the restaurant will be a fine-dining establishment, with Emett adding: “Onslow redefines the classic, where impeccable service, delicious food and timeless style are the order of the day”.
+The restaurant will be a fine-dining establishment, with Emett adding: “Onslow redefines the classic, where impeccable service, delicious food and timeless style are the order of the day”.